BSc Architectural Technology Year 3 BSc Architecture

 Transformation Workshop

-With reference to the UN Sustainable Development Goals (consideration of peoples and communities at a global scale, as well as the environment), students were asked to design three objects in ascending scale to facilitate the transformation of an economically valueless material into something of high value, and in so doing mitigating damage to the environment and promote social and global justice: an item of furniture; a temporary/demountable structure; and a research, development and manufacturing facility where products utilising recycled materials could be developed, produced and sold.
+This year we continue our studio focus on Sustainable and Regenerative Design. ith reference to the UN Sustainable Development Goal’s (consideration of peoples, communities and the environment at a global scale).
+Students were asked to design three objects in ascending scale: an item of furniture, a demountable structure, and a research, development and manufacturing facility where products which utilise recycled materials could be developed, produced and sold.

-The Workshop is a pilot social enterprise, collecting and processing waste polypropylene plastic into furniture for sale.
+Pedra Furada, in the state of Sergipe, Brazil, a village originally established among the (environmentally precious) Mangrove forests as a ‘Quilombo’ (encampment of escaped slaves), is one of the poorest villages in Brazil and the location of the TW.
+The TW is a pilot social enterprise, collecting polypropylene plastic waste that would otherwise not be recycled, processing this material and using it to produce items of furniture for sale.
 Crucially, this work is undertaken by and for the benefit of this economically disadvantaged community.
-The Transformation Workshop meets ten of the 17 UN Sustainable Development Goals, encompassing environmental conservation and social and global justice and equality.
+The Transformation Workshop meets ten of the seventeen UN Sustainable Development Goals, encompasses environmental conservation, and social and global justice and equality.

-Students first developed designs for production at the Workshop, with the intention that their designs could be sold internationally, thereby meeting an additional UNSDG, No. 17 ‘Partnerships for the Goals’.
-They went on to design a demountable structure for deployment to a remote location, and to house a Transformation Workshop or similar.
-Finally, Students designed a building or buildings for a large and complex site in Bermondsey, south London to house a research, development and manufacturing facility to design and produce items from recycled materials.
+Students developed designs that could be produced at the TW, utilising their recycled plastic material and bamboo, a locally available and supremely regenerative material.
+Building on this research, students went on to design a demountable structure / dwelling from the two materials for deployment in a remote location.
+Finally, students designed a building or buildings for a site in Bermondsey, south London to house a research, development and manufacturing facility to design and produce items from recycled plastics.

 Archive of Architectural Technology Year 3’s work from previous years: